 It’s tough to pick a favorite place to vacation in the Caribbean.
 But if we did, the Dominican Republic would be very near the top of the list.
 The natural beauty is off-the-charts and so is the fun.
-Dominican Republic vacation packages are the way to go–you won’t want to deal with paying for drinks/ tipping – you’ll want to be fully present to soak in all the natural beauty.
-So before you book your dreamy getaway, take a look at these eight things that are the must-sees on this blessed island Eden.
+Dominican Republic all-inclusive vacation packages are the way to go–you won’t want to deal with paying for drinks/ tipping – you’ll want to be fully present to soak in all the natural beauty.
+So before you book your dreamy getaway, take a look at our 8 reasons to go the Dominican Republic, which are the absolute must-sees on this blessed island Eden.

 1. Awe-Mazing Beaches – Soft toe-loving, snow-white sand.
 Clear, teal waves that gently hug the shore.
 Long stretches of secluded beaches that meander for miles.
 Curvaceous palms that bend, reaching out to welcome you.
 These are the things that make the beaches in the Dominican Republic like no others in the world, and THE place to vacation.
 A few in particular to visit are Punta Cana, Cap Cana, Uvero Alto, Cabeza de Toro, Bavaro Beach, El Cortecito and Macao Beach.
 There are many other things you’ll fall in love when you book a Dominican Republic vacation package.
 Truly, when you chill here, you’ll be in the epicenter of Island Happy.